BITnene465/BITnene465.github.io/README.md

 This repository powers a personal academic website that combines a research portfolio, MDX-powered blog, and playful playground experiments.
 The stack is Vite + React + TypeScript with HashRouter, Tailwind CSS, and Framer Motion for subtle motion cues.

-> ✅ Step 1 complete: Tailwind CSS is wired up with custom tokens that establish the base visual language for the site.
+> ✅ Step 2 complete: HashRouter + layout skeleton is online.
+Navigation now flows through a shared layout with `Navbar`, `Footer`, and placeholder pages.

 ## Tech stack